What’s the biggest problem of many great copywriters?

 SEO-friendly content is a piece of writing that satisfies the needs of website users as well as Google search algorithms.
 However, both of these elements are closely related – the main task of crawlers is to check whether a given website cares about the users’ comfort and responds to their needs.

-Having that in mind, while creating content, we suggest following SEO best practices.
+With that in mind, we suggest following SEO best practices while creating content.
 Therefore, it is worth taking care of the following component parts of page optimization and site architecture by:

 - including optimal keywords,